tymyrddin/purple/source/docs/distribution-networks/observable-semantics/field-devices-and-protection/rtu-behaviour.md

 a random glitch.
 An RTU that reports successful command execution but the actual field device (observed by a technician, or measured by independent sensors) remains in the original state is evidence of false reporting.
 If the SCADA command log shows a command was issued but the RTU event log shows no corresponding received command, the command was either lost in transmission or never sent.
+That the mismatch shows at all is assumed, not guaranteed: some RTUs log each command received and its result in enough detail to expose a received-Open-against-issued-Close mismatch, others record little beyond state changes, and older substation units may keep nothing queryable, so where the device is thin the mismatch has to be caught upstream at the SCADA master or in a separate sequence-of-events recorder, if at all.

 Replay attacks manifest as duplicate commands in the RTU event log arriving in rapid succession.
 If the RTU receives "Open switchpoint A" at 10:34:22.501 UTC and then again at 10:34:23.105 UTC (exactly one second later), and only one